spawnmarvel/quickguides/azure/README.md

 Configure and manage virtual networking (20-25%) :triangular_flag_on_post:

-Monitor and maintain Azure resources (10–15%) :small_orange_diamond:
+Monitor and maintain Azure resources (10–15%) :tomato:

 ## AZ-104: Manage identities and governance (15-20%)